ComradDoge/DogeEU4/README.md

 - Mali and Ethiopia shattered missions will appear if you don't have Origins DLC, otherwise Origins missions will appear with some tweaks

 General
-- Added Abolish Slavery CB
+- Added Abolish Slavery CB (PTE)
-- Triangle Trade increases slave price 50%>100% and abolition event decreases -40%>-50%
 - Humanist advisor mechanic slightly reworked
 - Goods Info Panel separated for future proofing
 - Nationalist estate disaster added that is not nice at all
 - Exclusive ideas are now fully color coded instead of asterisks
 - Added 5 Irish colonial names (Canada, America, Louisian, Mexico, Carribean)
-- Complete policy rework with an accompandied image for your viewing pleasure!
-- Global Trade: spreading will no longer get a boost from just having printing press
-- State Administration and Tactical reworked fully, now called Trade Management and Logistics
-- Policies that accept any of the exclusives instead of a specific one, will have much clearer localisation (Any Government Idea, Any Fleet Focus, Any State Focus, State Rank Idea, Any Doctrine)
+- Triangle Trade increases slave price 50%>100% and abolition event decreases -40%>-50%

+- Policies have been fully reworked and have little simillarity to previous version.
+The policies have certain type of logic in the premise of single modifiers and set policies with two modifiers.
+There have been modifiers that were completely removed and will not be making a comeback, while some might.
+Compared to previous, a few more policies are limited to a maximum of two policies.
+Dictatorship combination policies are different and I kind of did not touch cause its a funny meme.
+A more important part of the policies however is that there is now an image of it with all combinations, so yes you can stop pestering me for it.

+- Almost all ideas have been touched in some form or shape so don't blindly pick them based on 1.31 information.
+Most are not drastic changes when compared to State Management or Tactical who have become Trade Management and Logistics respectively.
+Nonetheless its different enough when taking in account all ideas and policy change.

 Balance
 - Maximum priviledges 8>6
-- Powerpoint priviledges cost a bit more
+- ADM/DIP/MIL priviledges cost a bit more
-- Fires of Industry build_cost removed
+- MIL tech Ahead of Time siege_ability 0.2>0.1
 - State Edict: maintenance increase 0.5 > 1
-- MIL Ahead of Time siege_ability 0.2>0.1
+- Latent building governing_cost tweaked 10%/20%/30%
 - Government building governing_cost reductions reduced
-- Latent building governing_cost tweaked 10%/20%/30%

-Ideas
-- Monarchy: legitimacy 2>1
-- Trade: caravan_power 0.2>0.15
-- Mercenary: discipline 0.075>0.1
-- Standing: reinforce_cost 0.1 > 0.15
-- Health: global_manpower 0.15>0.1, global_tax 0.1>0.15
-- War Production: reinforce_speed 0.25>0.15
-- Quantity: forcelimit 0.15>0.2, maintenance -0.25>-0.1
-- Centralization: defensiveness 0.1>0.15, tax 0.2>0.25, build_cost -0.075
-- governing_capacity_modifier lowered to 0.15 except in State Focus ideas
-- Conscription: 0.25 forcelimit removed, land_morale swapped with last idea, reinforce_speed 0.5>0.33, added unit_construction_speed
-- Source of land_forcelimit_modifier: MIL ideas 10%, ADM/DIP 7.5%, except quantity with 20%
+- T7 Reforms: trade and tax reforms buffed to contend with the industrial one
+- Global Trade: spreading will no longer get a boost from just having printing press

 Fixes